big-data-for-humans/AzureAutomationTools/docs/PackageManagement/Set-AatPackageOption.md

 ```

 ### -Encoding

 The encoding to use when writing files.
 Suported values are UTF8 & Unicode.
-Default UTF8
+The package will use UTF8 unless unicode is set explicitly

 ```yaml
 Type: String